andytwoods/housetools/docs/index.rst

-..
-LearnMusic documentation master file, created by sphinx-quickstart.
+.. housetools documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to LearnMusic's documentation!
+Welcome to housetools's documentation!
 ======================================================================

 .. toctree::